The Abstraction Trap: When Policy Engines Lie

 Takeaway: Redundancy is not a checkbox.
 Redundancy is measured loss.

+Engineering PrincipleVerification lives at the hardware edge.
 Document recovery paths for policy failures, and test redundancy with measured loss—not assumptions.